FINANCIAL ASSISTANCE WITH SCHOOL FEES

 Westholme Scholarships are available at the Principal's discretion to award excellence and potential in a variety of areas.

 Entry into the Senior School (Year 7)

-Academic scholarships of up to 15% of termly fees are available for award to 11+ pupils each year following the results of the Entrance Examination, interview and reference from the relevant primary school and on other talents as identified by the Principal.
+Academic Scholarships of up to 15% of termly tuition fees are available for award to students entering Year 7 following the results of the Entrance Examination, interview and reference from the relevant primary school and on other talents as identified by the Principal.

-Music scholarships are available for award to 11+ pupils following a music audition.
-The maximum award for each scholarship is 10% of termly fees.
+Music Scholarships are available for award on entry to Year 7 following a music audition, supplemented by a reference from the student's current music teacher.
+Candidates should be of at least grade 3 standard on one or more musical instruments (the voice is classed as an instrument), although it is not essential for them to have taken a grade 3 examination.
+The maximum award for each Scholarship is 10% of termly tuition fees.
 These awards are conditional upon the continued commitment of the recipient to the musical life of the School.

 Entry into the Sixth Form (Year 12)

-A number of scholarships are available at Year 12 entry to recognise academic excellence, or excellence in Art & Design, Drama, Music or all round ability.
+A number of Scholarships are available at Year 12 entry to recognise academic excellence, or excellence in Art & Design, Drama or Music.
 The amount will be at the Principal's discretion.